henkjannl/DesigningHousingsInFreeCAD/README.md

 It can sometimes (although rarely) occur that links between bodies cause errors that are very hard to find.
 Sometimes the problem is that there are crosslinks between bodies, i.e. body A refers to body B and body B refers back to body A. This circular reference causes FreeCAD to stop automatic recalculation of the part.

 The dependency graph (menu Tools > Dependency Graph) can be very helpful to spot those errors.
-To use this tool, the third party software [Graphviz](https://graphviz.org/) needs to be installed, see [https://wiki.freecad.org/Std_DependencyGraph](https://wiki.freecad.org/Std_DependencyGraph).
+To use this tool, the third party software [Graphviz](https://graphviz.org/) needs to be installed (see [https://wiki.freecad.org/Std_DependencyGraph](https://wiki.freecad.org/Std_DependencyGraph)).

-The dependency graph of the housing looks like this (labels with large fonts were added manually):
+The dependency graph of the housing looks like this (text balloons were added manually):

 ![Dependency graph](./images/06-check-model/dependency-graph.svg)